Where we work

 The project PEACE will contribute to enhance resources and strengthen capacities of local CSOs for an empowered and accountable civil society in Myanmar that embraces diversity, promotes social inclusiveness, accountability, transparency and civic responsibility.

-This project is financed by the European Commisson.
-More information about the Delegation of the European Union to Myanmar you can find here.
+The project is funded by the European Union.
+More information on the EU representation in Myanmar can be found here.

 Here you can find more Information about the Work of the Helvetas Network: